Cjames21082/WebscrapingForFun/README.md

-##FEM_Inc Webscrape
+##WebscrapeScript

 ### Project
-Create script to url_input and return comma-delimited genre category
+Create script to take url input and return comma-delimited genre listing

 1. Takes a title_url (as listed below) as input from Wikipedia.
 2. Fetches the content of the title.